CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     deployer --> consumer
     deployer --> auditor_external
 ```

-# Supply-chain Ecosystems
+# Supply-chain Ecosystems and Environments

-## Author
+## Author Environment

+One or more developers that publish an Open Source component.

-    Publishes Open Source
+* Publishes Open Source
-    Has a project development lifecycle
+* May have a project development lifecycle

-## Integrator / Commercial
+## Manufacturer Environment
+### Integrator Environment

+A business or institution that is responsible for developing and building the application that is required to have an accompanying SBOM document.
+Management is expected to ensure that this assembled SBOM document describes the application as required by law.

-    Does NOT publish Open Source
+* Does NOT publish Open Source
-    Has a project development lifecycle
+* Has a project development lifecycle

-## Language
+## Language Ecosystem

-    CPAN, PyPI, NPM, etc.
+A language ecosystem hosts, indexes and distributes components specific for a programming language

+* Examples: CPAN (Perl), PyPI (Python), NPM (Node/JS)
-    May have upstream language ecosystems
+* May have upstream language ecosystems
-    May have downstream language ecosystems
+* May have downstream language ecosystems
-    May be Public or Private
+* May be Public or Private

-## Package
+## Package Ecosystem

+A service that makes components repackaged for a specific OS distribution available for easy download and use.

+* Examples: APT (Debian, Ubuntu), RPM (AlmaLinux, SuSE), Ports (FreeBSD, OpenBSD)
+* May have upstream package ecosystems
-    May have downstream package ecosystems
+* May have downstream package ecosystems
-    May be Public or Private
+* May be Public or Private

-## Repository / Collaboration
+## Public Collaboration Ecosystem
+### Repository Ecosystem

+A website or tool that offers a public collaboration repository to Authors, so they may cooperate and share ongoing work in public.
+Examples for this include github.com, gitlab.com, codeberg.org, gitea.com and others.

-    Github, Codeberg,
+* Examples: Github, Codeberg, Bitbucket.
-    Bitbucket etc.

 # Supply-chain Roles